canonical/snapd/docs/meta.md

          * `port`: (optional) see above
          * `negotiable`: (optional) see above
    * `bus-name`: (optional) message bus connection name for the service.
      May only be specified for snaps of 'type: framework' (see above).
+See frameworks.md for details.

  * `binaries`: the binaries (executables) that the snap provides
    * `name`: (required) the name of the binary, the user will be able to